Chapter 1 : Weak

 “Pansy…you know how I feel about that…” His voice was silky-smooth and seductive, almost too perfect to be real.

 Maybe, I was going crazy, I thought to myself.
 Then I saw him, and my moment of insanity passed with relief.
-He walked past all of us, and even through the glass, I could see his beauty as if it was radiating off of him.
-As if it was glimmering against the window.
+He walked past all of us, and even through the glass, I could see his beauty as if it was radiating off of him, as if it was glimmering against the window.
 I snapped my head down so I wouldn’t be caught staring again.
 Why was I staring in the first place?
 I couldn’t believe myself.
 I made myself busy by trying to find pictures out of the designs in the multi-colored rug.
 First I made out the design of a snake.
 I concentrated harder.
 I located a silvery eye.
-Folding my arms tightly across my chest, I scowled and looked away.
+Folding my arms tightly across my chest, I scowled and looked away, my heart still fluttering as it had before.

-Life outside magic was getting to me.
+Life outside our world was getting to me.
 I needed some serious homework and lessons in me before I got admitted to an insane asylum.
 Yes.
 Essays and homework and lots of reading will be good for me, I thought.
-I wished I had my Hogwarts, A History book with me- at least so I could have kept my mind off of things.
+I wished I had my Hogwarts, A History book with me: at least so I could have kept my mind off of things.
 Draco’s voice faded as he walked past our booth and further down the train aisle.

 I couldn’t believe I was actually looking in Draco’s direction without even an ounce of disgust!
 Like he hadn’t treated me like total dirt before- even today, he said something insulting to me, and it was in front of my mother.
 Directly in front of her!
 And here I was ogling over his beauty.
-He had no filter and no probably no soul, and his looks did not erase one mean thing he had said to me over the years.
-So why now?
+He had no filter and probably no soul, and his looks did not erase one mean thing he had said to me over the years.
+So, why now?
 What made his beauty so important and noticeable now?
 I suppose he always had been absolutely gorgeous- but I was too upset at him to even notice it.
 And I hated him.
 And still did.
-And I was mad at him today…so why did I notice it…?
-My mind ached with the circumlocution in my thought process.
+I was being silly.
+Barking mad.
+My mind ached with the twists and turns of my.

 “Hermione?”
 I saw a hand moving back and forth across my face.
 I looked beside me at Ron.
 “Are you okay?”
 He asked me.